cambo/Ark-User-Guide/HowtouseARKDesktopApplication.md

 ##### Price

 You can view the current price each Ark is trading for on your homescreen, it will be displayed as your set currency rate.
-Price changes are also provided by 1 hour, 24 hour, and 7 days.
+Price changes are also provided by 1 hour, 24 hour, and 7 days % change increments.

-The price is retrieved from CoinMarketCap.com
+The price is retrieved from <https://coinmarketcap.com/>

 <center>![Imgur](https://i.imgur.com/Jjw61rl.png)</center>

 ___

-##### Language
+##### <a name="lang">Language</a>

-Ark Client is automatically set to English as the default language.
+ArkClient is automatically set to English as the default language.
 You can change this to your preferred language in settings.

 1. From the homescreen or within your wallet the ribbon along the top of the client remains stationary.
 There is a gear icon for settings.
 Select it.